omondijeff/errorlytic-frontend/backend/DOCKER_TESTING_GUIDE.md

 ---

 **🎉 Happy Testing!
-The VAGnosis SaaS API is ready for comprehensive testing in Docker!**
+The Errorlytic SaaS API is ready for comprehensive testing in Docker!**